ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ```

 Next, let's get the geth `enode` address as follows:

 `geth attach data/geth.ipc`

-Then, execute this command in the geth javascript console - `admin.nodeInfo` and copy the enode address.
+Then, execute this command in the geth javascript console: `admin.nodeInfo` and copy the enode address.

 Start the ethereumjs client with the custom genesis parameters:

 `npm run client:start -- --gethGenesis=path/to/poa.json --bootnodes=[enode address of your geth node] --port=30305`

 Shortly, you should start seeing the client produce logs showing it importing and executing blocks produced by the geth client!